As Coronavirus Panic Spreads, So Do the Scams

 You can’t blame anyone for feeling nervous.
 As of Friday afternoon, the New York Times had documented at least 1,875 active cases of novel coronavirus, or COVID-19, in the U.S., and 41 people are known to have died.
 Though the deaths have predominantly occurred in elderly patients, and it’s still unclear exactly how much more dangerous than the regular flu COVID-19 really is, the danger is credible enough to stoke widespread anxiety.
-Price-gougers are selling hand sanitizer on Ebay.
+Price-gougers are selling hand sanitizer on eBay.
 There aren’t enough tests available for patients with symptoms, and Donald Trump insists on Twitter that nothing is really wrong at all.
 With so much of COVID-19 a mystery to the average person, and with the gaps in America’s social safety more painfully apparent than usual, it’s no wonder, perhaps, that some people have turned to alternative medicine.

 In response to the pandemic, some consumers are turning to homeopathy, essential oils, and other forms of alternative medicine and home cures to either prevent COVID-19, or to treat it.
 Others are raking in profit off the anxieties of the public.
 The problem has become so significant that the World Health Organization now addresses a few choice urban legends on its official website for COVID-19.
 Garlic might taste good, but alas, consuming it won’t prevent you from getting sick.
 Neither will spraying your body with chlorine.
-The WHO says nothing about the benefits of drinking bleach, as suggested by QAnon cultists, but it’s safe to say that doesn’t work, either.
+WHO says nothing about the benefits of drinking bleach, as suggested by QAnon cultists, but it’s safe to say that doesn’t work, either.

 Even without the looming threat of pandemic, pseudoscientific cures can pose a real threat to the public.
 No scientific evidence supports the claim that homeopathy has curative properties, for example, and relying on unproven treatments without the assistance of conventional medicine can put a person’s health at risk.
 Some popular treatments, like colloidal silver, can actually be dangerous if consumed in enough quantities.
 Nevertheless, alternative medicine is a big market in the U.S. Americans spent $30 billion on alternative medicine in 2012; by the time COVID-19 appeared, people were already primed to trust dubious cures.

 Unfortunately for an anxious nation, anyone who says they have a cure or even a proven preventative treatment for COVID-19 is a charlatan.
 Take Jim Bakker.
-Bakker, who once formed one half of a famed televangelism duo with his late wife, Tammy Faye, recently provoked the ire of the New York State Attorney General for promoting dubious COVID-19 treatments.
+Bakker, who once formed one-half of a famed televangelism duo with his late wife, Tammy Faye, recently provoked the ire of the New York State Attorney General for promoting dubious COVID-19 treatments.
 The incident is in keeping with Bakker’s recent history.
 After serving four years in federal prison on charges of fraud, he got into the prepper business.
 He’s been selling buckets of food slop on his television show for years, presumably so he can profit from the tortured fantasies of people who long to rule an irradiated post-apocalyptic hellscape.
 With that audience in mind, Bakker filmed a segment hawking doses of Silver Solution, which allegedly contains “nano-silver,” as a potential cure for COVID-19.
 “It hasn’t been tested on this strain of the coronavirus, but it’s been tested on other strains of the coronavirus, and has been able to eliminate it within 12 hours.
 Totally eliminates it, kills it, deactivates it and then it boosts your immune system,” a Bakker guest said on air.
 (Bakker sells the solution on his website, as the Washington Post reported last week.)

 In response to his efforts, Letitia James, the state attorney general for New York, sent Bakker a cease-and-desist letter.
 Nevertheless, representatives for Bakker insisted to the Post that Silver Solution really does work.
 (It doesn’t.)
 Days later, the state of Missouri announced that it was suing Bakker for inflating the healing properties of his treatment.